 All rental units whose rents are controlled or regulated by another government unit, agency or authority are exempt from payment of the annual Rent Board fee and are also exempt from payment of interest on security deposits.

 Previously exempt units in buildings where HUD no longer insures the mortgage, and units that no longer receive project-based rental assistance are subject to the rent increase limitations and "just cause" eviction provisions of the Rent Ordinance, as well as the Rent Board fee and the security deposit interest payment requirements.

 If there is a question about whether a unit is covered by or exempt from the Rent Ordinance, a landlord or a tenant may file a petition at the Rent Board for a determination of jurisdiction.
-To obtain a copy of the landlord or tenant petition form, you can visit the Forms Center on our website at www.sfrb.org.
-The forms are also available at our office.
+You may obtain a copy of the various petition forms by visiting our office during regular business hours.
+These forms are also available in the Forms Center on our website.